 The RecCenter is open daily Monday - Sunday.
-Hours will be posted at the Service Desk for your convenience.
-Cost is \$10.00 at the door and you MUST HAVE A PHOTO I.D.
+Please see the Service Desk for hours of operation.
+Cost is \$8.00 at the door and you MUST HAVE A PHOTO I.D.
 WITH YOU FOR ADMITTANCE.
 Equipment includes racquetball and squash courts, weight training rooms, gym and 3 swimming pools.